Add a little shine to your fall decor with this easy DIY. Make these thrifty DIY copper dripped pumpkins out of dollar store pumpkins.

 There is something fun about mixing the rustic with the fancy shine of the pumpkins.
 I love how these turned out, they were very easy to make, and they work great with the decorations I used on my mantel.

 Before you head, don’t forget to check out the other great projects from the Thrifty Thursday Collaboration.
 Sara from The Inspired Decorator made this beautiful baking soda vase and Junette from Windmill & Protea created a beautiful ombre planter.
-Martina from The Lived in Look remade a vintage firewood holder, and Jaclyn from One Thousand Oaks made a beautiful corn husk wreath.
+Martina from The Lived in Look remade a vintage firewood holder.